 I’ll post latest stuff below…

 The full report on my analysis of the Radio Amateurs of Canada (RAC) Survey for 2021 involving ham operator practices is now complete.
 It’s available on a page under Studies for Canada: https://foxmikehotel.com/amateur-radio-in-canada/.
-Bit and pieces of this full report are scheduled to appear in The Canadian Amateur over the next few issues.
+Bits and pieces of this full report are scheduled to appear in The Canadian Amateur over the next few issues.
 I am available for club talks by Zoom upon request.
 See my QRZ.com page for email.

 The three-part series of articles in Practical Wireless magazine on transmit noise is now complete!
 Additional analytical tools for the data are here.
 I am scheduled to give a talk on this study at the Denby Dale ARS sometime this summer.
 Others may inquire for this subject via email shown at my QRZ.com page.